 A couple of final notes for once you begin your evaluations: Be gentle and diplomatic.
 Often the copy you will evaluate will have been written by the prospects themselves (or at least have been commissioned and approved by them), so you don’t want to rub them the wrong way by tearing it apart.
-You can make critiques and still make them nicely.
+You can make critiques gently.

-Remember that your evaluations should have the end goal of getting you work.
-So you can tell them what to do (“Your benefit needs to be more prominent in your copy.
+Remember that your free copy evaluations should have the end goal of getting you work.
+So, you can tell them what to do (“Your benefit needs to be more prominent in your copy.
 Your headline should include how you save people money.”) but you shouldn’t be rewriting any of their copy unless they agree to pay you for it.
 It’s easier to get conned into doing free work than you realize—don’t let it happen to you.

 Have you offered a free copy evaluation?
 What was your experience?
 Let us know in the comments below!